nocobase/nocobase/docs/en-US/api/database/field.md

 ### `'uid'`

-UID type (NodeBase extension).
+UID type (NocoBase extension).
 Short random string identifier type.

 ### `'formula'`

-Formula type (NodeBase extension).
+Formula type (NocoBase extension).
 Mathematical formula calculation can be configured based on [mathjs](https://www.npmjs.com/package/mathjs), and the formula can refer to the values of other columns in the same record to participate in the calculation.

 **Example**